Wealden Literary Festival

 The Cabin (belonging for years to painters Judith Ackland and Mary Stella Edwards) is — like the tiny island on which the Moomin creator Tove Jansson and her partner lived and worked for decades — a powerful symbol of female dedication to a simple life of creative practice and closeness to nature.

 “So beautiful.
 There is such a grace in your writing.”Head of Communications, Jan Michalski Foundation

 An inaugural-year recipient of a residency at this leading European foundation for writing and literature, staying in one of 7 new architect-designed ‘treehouses’.
 The Foundation describes its mission as being “to foster literary creation and encourage the practice of reading.’
 The residency was awarded so that the intensely-local Wild Patience Scrolls could be completed in an international context.

 “Elegant, humble.”Mythologist & storyteller Dr Martin Shaw

-Writing a mile on scrolls of paper as long as the pool, I asked swimmers at Pells and beyond this question: When did you feel most wild and free?
-In your body?
-Your mind?
+A mile of writing on scrolls of paper as long as the country’s oldest lido.
+Swimmers and those who encountered the work online were asked to consider this: When did you feel most wild and free?